Interdata 7/32 and 8/32

 The Model 7/32 and Model 8/32 were 32-bit minicomputers introduced by Perkin-Elmer after they acquired Interdata, Inc., in 1973.
-Interdata computers are primarily remembered for being the first 32-bit minicomputers under $10,000.
+The 7/32 and 8/32 are primarily remembered for being the first 32-bit minicomputers under $10,000.
 The 8/32 was a more powerful machine than the 7/32, with the notable feature of allowing user-programmable microcode to be employed.

 The Model 7/32 provided fullword data processing power and direct memory addressing up to 1 million bytes through the use of 32-bit general registers and a comprehensive instruction set.

 Background

-After the commercial success of the microcoded, mainframe IBM 360-series of computers, startup companies arrived on the scene to scale microcode technology to the smaller minicomputers.
+After the commercial success of the microcoded IBM System/360 series of mainframe computers, various startup companies arrived on the scene to bring microcode technology to the smaller minicomputers.
 Among these companies were Prime Computer, Microdata, and Interdata.
-Interdata used microcode to define an architecture that was heavily influenced by the IBM 360 instruction set.
+Interdata used microcode to define an architecture that was heavily influenced by the IBM System/360 instruction set.
 The DOS-type real-time serial/multitasking operating system was called OS/32.